ASSIGNMENT: THE TECHNICAL

 •All images must be properly exposed and properly focused.

-•All images must be titled with the number and prompt found below.
+•All images must be titled with the number and prompt found below in order.

 -Include ISO, Aperture, Shutter Speed, Camera or Devices, Focal Length, Date image was made.

 •Tell me why the image meets the requirements.
 Tell me anything else you would like me to know about the image.

-•Include your email and social media at the end of the Presentation.
+•Include your email and social media in the presentation or website.

 How to find your metadata in LRM: